AviralSingh14/Personal-Portfolio-Website/README.md

 # Personal-Portfolio-Website
-This is a personal portfolio website, made using HTML, CSS and Java-Script.
+This is a responsive personal portfolio website, made using HTML, CSS and Java-Script.

 <h3><b>To make the contact form work</b></h3>
 <p>